 The FPCC continues to pursue opportunities to increase earned revenue.
 In 2018, the district anticipates growing revenue from permits, campgrounds, and aquatic centers.
 Increased revenue will also be generated via improved collection of fines, installation of cell towers at maintenance facilities or other appropriate locations, investments earnings and new license agreements.
-The FPCC proposes to implement \$1 per hour parking fee at Swallow Cliff in Palos to generate an estimated \$160,000 in 2018.
-FPCC will conduct public education and outreach sessions on this proposal before presenting it to the Board of Commissioners for approval.
+The FPCC proposes to implement a \$1 per hour parking fee at Swallow Cliff in Palos Hills to generate an estimated \$160,000 in 2018.
 Overall, non-tax revenues are expected to grow by \$1 million in 2018.

 The FPCC will also capture increased revenue from the tax levy.
 While the percentage allocated to the Forest Preserves will remain the same on individual property tax bills, the revenue collected will grow due to increased home values, new development, and inflationary growth.
 The FY 2018 budget anticipates an additional \$3 million of property tax revenue compared to FY 2017.
 The property tax levy for the Corporate Fund remains the same as last year.
 Increases in the levy are needed to meet our pension fund and debt service legal obligations and to provide resources towards our core mission of land restoration formerly paid out of corporate reserves.

 The FY 2018 budget recommendation avoids significant reduction of services and continues to fund our world class institutions and partners, Brookfield Zoo and Chicago Botanic Garden.
 Funding for these two institutions will be reduced by \$600,000 and \$400,000 respectively in this year's budget, lowering the property tax levy allocated to \$14.4 million for the Zoo and \$8.9 million for the Garden.
 The funding reduction to the Zoo and Garden tax levy is being reallocated to FPCC for land restoration.
 This, along with other reallocations, allows the FPCC, for the first time in its history, to direct \$3.9 million towards land restoration from sustainable revenue sources in the Construction and Development Fund as part of its annual budget recommendation.